Dear Members,

 6. Board Meetings:

-The Board met eight times through video conferencing during the FY 2023-24 on 25th April 2023, 25th May 2023, 9th August 2023, 28th August 2023, 09th November 2023, 20th December 2023 ,12th February 2024 and 05th March, 2024.
+The Board met four times through video conferencing during the FY 2024-25 on 29th May 2024, 7th August 2024, 6th November 2024 and 11th February 2025.
 The necessary quorum was present for all the Meetings.
-Also, the Board of Directors of your Company passed a Resolution by Circulation on 30th November 2023.
+Also, the Board of Directors of your Company passed a Resolution by Circulation on 6th June 2024, 5th March 2025 and 28th March 2025.

 7. Changes in Directors and Key Managerial Personnel:

-During the year under review there was No changes in the Composition of the Board of the Directors.
+During the year under review there was no changes in the Composition of the Board of the Directors.

-During the year, Mr. Durgesh S. Shirsate (ACS No: 69724), Company Secretary & Compliance Officer of the company resigned with effect from 30th September, 2023.
-Further, Mrs. Meena Jain (ACS No: 64159) was appointed as Company
+During the year, Mrs. Meena Jain (ACS No: 64159), Company Secretary & Compliance Officer of the Company resigned with effect from 31st October 2024.
+Further, Ms. Binita Gosalia (ACS No: 25806) was appointed as Company Secretary & Compliance Officer of the Company with effect from 4th November, 2024.

 8. Independent Directors:

-Independent Directors under Section 149(7) of the Act and Regulation 25(8) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("the Listing Regulations") declaring that they meet the criteria of independence laid down under Section 149(6) of the Act and Regulation 16(1)(b) of the Listing Regulations.
+Pursuant to Section 134(3)(d) of the Act, the Company confirms having received necessary declarations from all the Independent Directors under Section 149(7) of the Act and Regulation 25(8) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("the Listing Regulations") declaring that they meet the criteria of independence laid down under Section 149(6) of the Act and Regulation 16(1)(b) of the Listing Regulations.
 All the Independent Directors of Company have complied with the provisions of sub rule (1) and (2) of Rule 6 of the Companies

 (Appointment and Qualification of Directors) Rules, 2014 by registering themselves under data bank of Independent